Protein engineering services

 Every engagement follows the same disciplined process.
 Timeline and scope vary by project complexity, but the structure remains consistent.

-Scoping and design
+Scoping and assay validation

 Library construction